20 Romantic Movies on Netflix Canada for When You Need a Good Cry

 Ek Ladki Ko Dekha Toh Aisa Laga (2019)

 Equal parts coming-of-age comedy and coming-out drama, Ek Ladki Ko Dekha Toh Aisa Laga (“How I Felt When I Saw That Girl”) is Bollywood’s first mainstream LGBTQ+ romance.
 Badgered by her family about when she’s going to get married, Sweety (Bollywood superstar Sonam Kapoor) falls for a woman she meets at a wedding.
 When Sahil (Rajkummar Rao), a playwright and admirer of Sweety, learns that she’s a closeted lesbian, he helps her come out to her conservative family in the most Bollywood way possible: in the form of a musical!

-New to Hindi language cinema?
-We’ve rounded up the best Bollywood movies of all time!
+We’ve rounded up the best Bollywood movies for beginners.

 Someone Great (2019)

 Music writer Jenny Young (Gina Rodriguez) scores her dream job at Rolling Stone and plans to move to San Francisco.
 Yes, everything’s coming up Jenny—until she’s unexpectedly dumped by her long-time boyfriend.
 To nurse her broken heart before she leaves New York City, Jenny rounds up best friends Blair (Brittany Snow) and Erin (DeWanda Wise) for one last girls’ night.

 How many of these New York City filming locations do you recognize?

 Blue Jay (2016)